 - The Smith Manoeuvre is not for risk-averse investors.
 Leverage will amplify your gains and worsen your losses.
 Consider seeking financial advice from a professional if you are considering executing this strategy.

-- Robo-Advisors in Canada: Investing on Auto-Pilot
+- Robo-Advisors in Canada: Invest For Cheap

 - Wealthsimple Robo-Advisor Review